Singapore 101

 • Geylang

 What is it?
-Singapore’s first community-based plastic recycling workshop.
+Singapore’s first community-based plastic recycling workshop space.

 Why go?
 You’ll be able to learn the process of recycling and work with like-minded individuals on projects that close the plastic loop.
-Volunteers will also get to bring home their very own recycled plastic products – from carabiners to coasters.
+Workshop participants will also get to bring home their very own recycled plastic products, such as carabiners and coasters, all made from plastic waste.
+Else, you can also browse Plastify’s rainbow-hued selection of ready-made lifestyle products, including colourful plant pots, stationery, and even Jenga sets.

-Don’t miss There is a range of workshops you can participate in.
-Looking to contribute but prefer to take things outdoors?
+Don’t miss Looking to contribute but prefer to take things outdoors?
 Sign up for their community beach clean-ups instead.

 • Singaporean